Confidential advisers for undesirable behaviour

 What can a confidential adviser do for you?

 The confidential adviser is there to offer initial support and guidance. he or she will take the time to listen to your story and will help you look for the best solution for your specific situation.
 The confidential advisers know the UvA well and can help you work out the advantages and disadvantages of the possible steps you can take.
 In any case you are the one who decides what happens at all times.
-A confidential adviser can also provide support and advice when engaging the person responsible for the behaviour in conversation, or they can appoint a mediator at your request.
+A confidential adviser can also provide support and advice when engaging the person responsible for the behaviour in conversation.
 If necessary the confidential adviser will refer you to other specialists who can provide further support and assistance.

 Who can call on the services of a confidential adviser?